Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 </div>

 The first version of Komodo was released roughly 14 years ago.
-This means Komodo is older than some of it's users.. and yet it's held up remarkably well.
+This means Komodo is older than some of its users.. and yet its held up remarkably well.
 Yes it was starting to show signs of aging, but Komodo 8 came with some age-reversing serum so this dragon isn't going anywhere.

-For a while now I've been wanting to set up some virtual machines and run through all of the Komodo versions since it's initial launch.
-Now I finally got to do just that; and to get the full authentic experience of what Komodo felt like when each version was released I ran it on the target platform of it's time, which means I installed Windows 98 - oh the nostalgia.
+For a while now I've been wanting to set up some virtual machines and run through all of the Komodo versions since its initial launch.
+Now I finally got to do just that; and to get the full authentic experience of what Komodo felt like when each version was released I ran it on the target platform of its time, which means I installed Windows 98 - oh the nostalgia.

 <hr id="0.x">